Why do cats purr? The mystery, explained

 2) Self-soothing & Healing

 There is also evidence to suggest that purring has healing powers.
 Since purring actually releases endorphins (feel-good chemicals) in the cat’s brain, cat experts suspect that purring is a form of self-soothing5.
 So cats may purr to calm themselves, or even to heal pain.
-The vibrations created by cats purring have a frequency that is associated with healing in traditional human medicine6.
-It is believed that purring may actually help to keep your cat’s bones strong!
+The vibrations created by cats purring carry a frequency that is associated with healing in traditional human medicine6.
+It is believed that purring may actually help to keep your cat’s bones strong.

 Why is your cat purring?